hawkinsw/CPPTimes/overunderflow.md

 integer_variable: -2147483648
 ```

 It just so happens that on the computer where we executed this program, 2147483647 is the largest value that can be stored in an `int`-typed variable.
-Therefore, attempting to store a number bigger than that (which we create with the compound assignment operator [e.g., `+=`]) in the variable results in overflow and the value wraps around to become a negative number.
+Therefore, attempting to store a number bigger than that (which we create with the compound assignment operator [e.g., `+=`]) in the variable results in overflow and the value _overflows_.
 You can try this program live at [Godbolt](https://godbolt.org/z/asMEr4h8W).

 While that overflow-wraps-around behavior seems rational and stable, it actually is not!
 In the C++ language, if we are ever to introduce overflow in our programs, we are subject to the laws of undefined behavior.
 Undefined behavior is a type of program behavior that does not have to follow any rigorous specification.
 In other words, if we have undefined behavior in our program, it is allowed to do anything!